Gradient Regularized Natural Gradients: Convergence of Gradient Regularized Natural Gradients

 \begin{assumption} \textbf{Stable Jacobian}: There exists $0 \leq C < \frac{1}{2}$ such that for all parameters $\vtheta$ that satisfy $\|\vtheta - \vtheta_0 \|_2 \leq \frac{3\|\vy - \hat{\vy}_0\|_2}{\sqrt{\lambda_{\mathrm{min}}(\mG_0)}}$, we have

 \end{assumption}

 \begin{theorem} \textbf{Gradient Regularized Natural Gradients}: Let Assumption \ref{assumption1} and Assumption \ref{assumption2} hold.
-Suppose we optimize a full-batch training with the ground truth of $\vy$ using GRNG.
-Then for the training iterations $k = 0, 1, 2, ...$, the error is bounded as:
+Suppose we optimize a full-batch training with the ground truth of $\vy$ using GRNG with a learning rate $\eta$.
+Then for the training iterations $k = 0, 1, 2, \dots$, the squared error is bounded as: